-In vitro and in vivo experiments have shown that our lead p53 re-activating product candidate, APR-246, via MQ, impairs tumor cells' capacity to respond to oxidative stress.
-In parallel to binding mutant p53, MQ depletes intracellular glutathione, or GSH, and induces reactive oxygen species, or ROS.
-Furthermore, MQ has been shown to inhibit the reductase activities of the redox enzyme thioredoxin reductase, or TrxR1, and convert the enzyme to a dedicated oxidase, thereby increasing levels of ROS.
-Additional studies have demonstrated MQ inhibition of thioredoxin, or Trx1, and glutaredoxin, or Grx1, which further augment oxidative stress, and ribonucleotide reductase, or RNR, which decreases the cell's ability to repair damaged DNA.
-These effects on the cellular redox system, illustrated in the following diagram, are thought to contribute to the anticancer activity of APR-246 as well as the selectivity for effects on cancer cells versus healthy normal cells.
+In in vitro and in vivo experiments, our lead p53 re-activating product candidate, APR-246, via MQ, impaired tumor cells' capacity to respond to oxidative stress.
+In parallel to binding mutant p53, and as published by Liu et al, Nat Commun, 2017, 14844, MQ depletes intracellular glutathione, or GSH, and induces reactive oxygen species, or ROS.
+Furthermore, as published in Peng et al, Cell Death Dis, 2013, e881, MQ has been shown to inhibit the reductase activities of the redox enzyme thioredoxin reductase, or TrxR1, and convert the enzyme to a dedicated oxidase, thereby increasing levels of ROS.
+Additional results reported in Haffo et al, Sci.
+Reports, 2018, 12671, have demonstrated MQ inhibition of thioredoxin, or Trx1, and glutaredoxin, or Grx1, which further augment oxidative stress, and ribonucleotide reductase, or RNR, which decreases the cell's ability to repair damaged DNA.
+These effects on the cellular redox system, illustrated in the following diagram, may contribute to the anticancer activity of APR-246 as well as the selectivity for effects on cancer cells versus healthy normal cells.
 Malignant cells have higher levels of ROS than healthy cells and are thus more susceptible to increased stress that can trigger pro-apoptotic responses.
 MQ-induced oxidative stress is therefore an important secondary feature of the mechanism of action.